improver.ensemble_copula_coupling.utilities module#

 • sampling (str) –

-Type of sampling of the distribution to produce a set of percentiles e.g. quantile or random.
+Type of sampling of the distribution to produce a set of percentiles e.g. quantile, random or transformation.

 Accepted options for sampling are: